daler/hubward-studies/dowen-2014-cohesin-chiapet/README.rst

+Interactions in mouse ES cells using ChIA-PET to SMC1 (a component of the cohesin complex).

 Merged SMC1 ChIA-PET interactions (Table S1E) were converted to BEDPE format and then to paired-end BAM files using BEDTools.
 This allows the BAM file to be lifted over to other genomes using CrossMap.